clarammenezes/clarammenezes/README.md

 # 💫 About Me:
-Currently learning Kafka and Springboot
+Software Developer at a multinacional company, where I’m gaining hands-on experience building scalable and impactful applications.
+Constantly learning and growing.

 ## 🌐 Socials: